TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 The HA start block window stops that.
 When `use_uptime_sensor` is checked and uptime is below `ha_start_block_seconds`, the peer sync branch quietly skips.
 The reconcile branch, which is the intended response to startup drift, still runs.
 The authority entity wins, and the followers are aligned in one pass instead of a cascade.

 Setup is straightforward.
 Settings > Devices & Services > Add Integration > Uptime, click through, you get `sensor.uptime`.
-The default unit is hours; the blueprint reads the sensor's `unit_of_measurement` attribute and converts, so seconds, minutes, hours, and days are all handled.
-If you want a different default unit, the integration lets you choose it.
+The integration reports the moment Home Assistant last started as an ISO8601 timestamp (the only mode the modern config-flow Uptime integration produces).
+The blueprint reads that timestamp and computes elapsed seconds via `(now() - sensor_value).total_seconds()`.
+No configuration needed.
 If you do not want the block at all, leave `use_uptime_sensor` unchecked and the blueprint behaves as it did before the input existed.

 The block applies only to peer sync.
 The reconcile-on-HA-start branch and the reconcile-trigger-sensor branch are not blocked, because they are the intended response to boot drift.
 Skipping them would defeat the point of having them.